 How much is your home worth?
 And, would you like to maximise your home’s value to get more for it on the market?
 There are some renovations and improvements to consider that might make all the difference.
 And, if you are trying to find a cost-efficient way of moving up the property ladder, a little investment is all it takes.
 In today’s guide, I’m going to look at some of the biggest added value improvements you can make in your home.
 Get everything in place before you sell, and you should achieve your full market potential.

 Before you get started

 First of all, it’s important to understand how the property market works.
 Just because your home looks incredible, its value will depend most on the value of similar properties that share your postcode.
 You can’t expect to earn a million selling a home in an area where similar homes are £500,000, for example.
-It’s worth thinking about this fact before you invest an enormous sum of money on renovations and upgrades.
+It’s worth thinking about this fact before you invest an enormous sum of money on renovations, improvements and upgrades.
 Many of the improvements here don’t need to cost you a fortune, anyway.
 Play your cards right, spend wisely, and you will target the right areas of improvement without spending a fortune.

 The first thing to look at is the structural condition of your home.
 Now, these areas will be expensive to fix for the most part.
 But any buyer looking for your home will hire a surveyor to inspect the property for structural problems.
 Home inspectors look for several things, including rising damp, bowing walls, and structural cracks.
 Roof inspections will also take place, and inspectors will look for sags, leaks, and missing tiles.
 If you don’t deal with these issues yourself, the buyer will expect to get a significant discount on your asking price.